Company Culture Ideas to Inspire Innovation at Work

 Step 1—Motivate Change

 Step 2—Lay Foundation

 Step 3—Sustain Behavior

 If that sounds familiar, it’s because it is similar to what we at CultureIQ call culture management.
 This is the iterative process of proactively managing your company culture through ongoing employee feedback and monitoring culture metrics.

 So, change and innovation at work are undeniably important.
 However, companies often find themselves in a rut, because it can be challenging to innovate on… well, innovation.
 And that’s why we’re here to help!

-Here are a few ideas to add to your initiative repertoire if you need to spice things up:
+Here are a few company culture ideas to add to your initiative repertoire if you need to spice things up: